+- Analyzing

-- Making judgmentsSpeculatingInterpreting
+- Interpreting

 - Expressing opinions

 - Research and Study Skills

 - Writing

+- Narrative

 - Writing Process Responding to literature

+- Argumentative

-- NarrativeInformationalSix trait writing
+- Informational Six trait writing

-- · Listening, Speaking, and Viewing
+- Listening, Speaking, and Viewing

-- · Grammar, Vocabulary, and Spelling
+- Grammar, Vocabulary, and Spelling

 Assessment: In Grade 8 Honors, all students take the New York State ELA 8 Exam in April.
 A district-wide departmental final project is facilitated at the end of the school year.
 The departmental final writing assessment counts as 20% of the student's overall grade.